robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 is working correctly and is ready for use.

-# Start Developing

-Everything is now ready for you to begin developing the example application!

 ## The QEWD Interactive Application Development Environment

-After starting QEWD for the first time, it's automatically installed and configured everything you'll need to begin developing the example application described in this tutorial.
-You'll find most of it in the *www* directory that will have been created.
+After QEWD started for the first time, it had automatically installed and configured everything you'll need to begin developing the example application described in this tutorial.
+You'll find most of what's needed in the *www* directory that QEWD created for you.
 Look for the following:

         C:\qewd
             |